Kimi-chuheng/Bioinformatics-Practices-and-Exercises/README.md

 # Bioinformatics Practices and Exercises

-This repository contains my completed exercises and projects for the Bioinformatics course.
+This repository contains my exercises for the Bioinformatics project.
 Each section demonstrates understanding and application of key bioinformatics concepts, tools, and methodologies through hands-on implementation and analysis.

 ## Table of Contents